Dupuis

-Éditions Dupuis S.A. (/fr/) is a Belgian publisher of comic albums and magazines.

-Based in Marcinelle near Charleroi, Dupuis is mostly famous for its comic albums and magazines.
-Initially a French language publisher, it now publishes numerous editions in both the French language and Dutch.
-Other language editions are mostly licensed to other publishers.
+Éditions Dupuis S.A. (/fr/) is a Belgian publisher of comic albums and magazines, founded in 1922 and currently owned by French/Belgian media conglomerate Média-Participations.
+It is the publisher of comics such as Spirou et Fantasio, Gaston, and The Smurfs.
+Based in Marcinelle near Charleroi, Dupuis is most widely known for its comic albums and magazines.
+Initially a French language publisher, it now publishes in both French and Dutch.

 History

 Early years

 Dupuis was founded in 1922 by Jean Dupuis (1875–1952).

-The growth of Dupuis towards becoming the leading comic book editor of Belgium started in 1938, when Dupuis added to its portfolio a men's magazine (Le moustique [the mosquito] in French, Humoradio in Dutch), a women's magazine (Bonnes Soirées [good evenings] in French, De Haardvriend [the hearth's friend] in Dutch) and the children's comics magazine Spirou.
-The latter was originally only in French, and contained a mixture of American comics (e.g. Superman, Brick Bradford, and Red Ryder) and new creations (Spirou et Fantasio and Tif et Tondu).
+In 1938, Dupuis began publishing the men's magazine Le moustique (The Mosquito in French, Humoradio in Dutch), the women's magazine Bonnes Soirées (Good Evenings in French, De Haardvriend (The Hearth's Friend) in Dutch) and the children's comics magazine Spirou.
+The latter was originally only published in French, and contained a mixture of American comics (e.g. Superman, Brick Bradford, and Red Ryder) and new creations (Spirou et Fantasio and Tif et Tondu).
 A few months later, a Dutch edition called Robbedoes followed.

 Growth after WWII

-After some difficulties during the war (mainly because of the scarcity of paper towards the end of it, but also because American comics weren't allowed to be published anymore), Dupuis started to grow quickly.
-Le moustique became one of the leading magazines with information on radio and (later) television programs in Belgium, and Spirou was one of the two leading Franco-Belgian comics magazines (together with Tintin magazine).
+After the end of the paper shortages and American comic bans that came as a result of World War Two, Dupuis began expanding.
+Le moustique was becoming more popular, and Spirou grew to be one of the two leading Franco-Belgian comics magazines (together with Tintin magazine).
+Dupuis started publishing books, and found success republishing serial comics as albums.
+Dupuis acquired many popular European comics, including Lucky Luke, The Smurfs, Gaston Lagaffe and Largo Winch.

-Dupuis started publishing some books as well, but had real success by republishing the comics that had appeared as serials in the magazine, collected as albums afterwards.
-Sometimes these were one shots, but mainly they came in series.
-Dupuis has some of the best-selling European comic series, including Lucky Luke, The Smurfs, Gaston Lagaffe and Largo Winch.
-Many of these comic albums have been reprinted constantly for thirty or forty years, thereby generating constant revenue for the editor.

 Stabilization and diversification

-In the early sixties, Dupuis started with other activities, including the merchandising of its comic series (puppets, posters, etc.), and the making of animated movies.
-Most of these weren't very successful but further raised the visibility of their comics.
-Still, towards the end of the 1960s, the golden age of Dupuis seemed to be over.
-Some of the magazines were struggling, the merchandising activities were vastly reduced, and the movie studio did not seem to be producing any successful movies.

-But the core business, the comics and the main magazines, continued to be hugely successful, with a comics catalogue of more than 2000 titles available in French.
-Many of the series were turned into animated movies in the 1990s, including Papyrus and Spirou et Fantasio, and are being sold as movies and comics throughout Europe.
-Dupuis has also started producing computer games.
+In the early sixties, Dupuis began selling merchandise and producing animated movies featuring characters from their comics.
+Towards the end of the 1960s, Dupuis began to decrease in popularity.
+Some magazines were struggling, the merchandising was vastly reduced, and the movie studio did not produce any successful movies.
+The core business' comics and main magazines, however, continued to be hugely successful, with a comics catalogue of more than 2000 titles available in French.
+Many of the series were turned into animated movies in the 1990s, including Papyrus and Spirou et Fantasio, at which point they also began producing computer games.